 Skip to Content

-Hurricane Helene forecast to form and rapidly intensify before slamming into Florida
+Helene forecast to rapidly intensify and hit Florida as a major hurricane

 By Mary Gilbert, CNN Meteorologist

-(CNN) — An area of thunderstorms in the Caribbean is expected to develop into Hurricane Helene and rapidly intensify over the exceptionally warm Gulf of Mexico before slamming into the United States’ Gulf Coast later this week, potentially as a major hurricane.
+(CNN) — An area of thunderstorms in the Caribbean is expected to develop into Hurricane Helene and rapidly intensify over the exceptionally warm Gulf of Mexico before slamming into the United States’ Gulf Coast later this week as a major hurricane.

 The storm has not formed yet but is expected to soon, so the National Hurricane Center has dubbed it Potential Tropical Cyclone Nine to warn of its imminent threat.

 Hurricane and tropical storm watches are in effect for parts of Mexico and Cuba.
-Similar alerts will be issued for the US in the coming days, with a potential landfall in Florida expected perhaps as soon Thursday night.
+A tropical storm watch was raised Monday afternoon for Florida’s Dry Tortugas and part of the Keys.
+Additional alerts will be issued for the US in the coming days, with a potential landfall in Florida expected perhaps as soon Thursday evening.

 Florida wasted no time getting preparations underway.
 Gov. Ron DeSantis declared a state of emergency ahead of the storm for 41 the state’s 67 counties, according to a Monday press release.
 The move helps to expedite preparations and coordination between the state and local governments.